davelsan/template-three-next/README.md

 ## Description

-I wanted to have a starter template to develop more complex experiences while taking advantage of the amazing ecosystem built around [Next.js](https://nextjs.org) and [React-Three Fiber](https://github.com/pmndrs/react-three-fiber).
-Fortunately, the folks maintaining the excellent [react-three-next](https://github.com/pmndrs/react-three-next) starter gave me everything I needed to create my custom version of it.
+A starter template to develop more Three.js experiences taking advantage of the amazing ecosystem built around [Next.js](https://nextjs.org) and [React-Three Fiber](https://github.com/pmndrs/react-three-fiber).
+This repo is derived from the excellent [react-three-next](https://github.com/pmndrs/react-three-next) starter, with some customizations:

-In this adaptation, I've added missing TypeScript types in various components and hooks, included `3.x` features such as [Lenis](https://github.com/darkroomengineering/lenis/tree/main) support, extracted dynamic imports to barrel files for a more declarative syntax, and reorganized the codebase around feature folders.

 ### Features